rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   - **Note:** Wappalyzer, used for page technology analysis, may request permission for its Chromium instance.
 To bypass technology analysis, use the `nt` flag: `npm run cli -- -u https://bbc.com -nt`.
   - Use port of your preference to server PSAT dashboard `npm run cli -- -po 9009 -u https://bbc.com`

+> [!IMPORTANT]
+> If you're using URLs that contain multiple search parameters, be aware that the ampersand (&) symbol has a special meaning in PowerShell.
+To use URLs with ampersands, enclose the entire URL in double quotes ("). eg: `npm run cli -- -s https://veja.abril.com.br/sitemap.xml?yyyy=2024&mm=04&dd=18`

 ### CLI Use Cases

 The PSAT CLI is not just a command-line version of the PSAT Extension; it's a versatile tool enabling various use cases: